 #4: Write Excellent Essays

-In addition to the Common App essay, you're required to write two shorter essays as part of the USC Writing Supplement.
-Each essay must be no longer than 250 words, or about half the length of a typical college admissions essay.
+In addition to the Common App essay, you're required to write one shorter essay as part of the USC Writing Supplement.
+Your essay must be no longer than 250 words, or about half the length of a typical college admissions essay.
 Also, you have the chance to respond to a second, optional essay, which also has a 250 word limit.

 A great tip to remember as I write my best-selling novel you write your USC essays.

-Overall, in order to ensure you’re submitting two excellent essays to USC, be sure to use specific details, be honest about your experiences and feelings, and edit and proofread each essay before sending it in.
-Get more expert tips by reading our guide to the USC supplement (coming soon).
+Overall, in order to ensure you're submitting two excellent essays to USC, be sure to use specific details, be honest about your experiences and feelings, and edit and proofread each essay before sending it in.
+Get more expert tips by reading our guide to the USC supplement.